-So get to it and use the following essay prompts for high school students in your classroom today to help students improve their personal writing skills, and learn to love the writing process.
+Get to it and use the following essay prompts for high school students (and for all!) in your classroom today to beat writer’s block, help students improve their personal writing skills, and learn to love the writing process.

 - Write about a female role model in your life.
 Why does she inspire you?